daos-stack/daos/src/control/cmd/daos_server/README.md

 ## Configuration

-A server configuration file which is passed on invocation contains details of global and per-io-server parameters related to hardware devices and environments.
+A server configuration file which is passed on invocation contains details of global and per-engine parameters related to hardware devices and environments.

 ### Configuration File